 What is Ecolympics?

 Ecolympics is a three-week water and electricity conservation competition and community event series focused on sustainability topics.
-This year the competition runs from April 9—30.
+In 2015 the competition ran from April 9—30.

 Ecolympics began as a competition between the dorms and now has expanded to all the city schools!
 During the competition, Oberlin will be home to dozens of community events ranging from film screenings to community service, from amazing guest speakers to how-to demonstrations.